 Ingredients for Nacho Fries

 The fries on their own are super simple.
-All you’ll need is 2-3 potatoes, a dab of olive oil, and some spices.
+All you’ll need is a large Russet potato, a tablespoon of olive oil, and some spices.
 Here’s a quick rundown of the spices:

 - Chili Powder

 - Ground Coriander (optional)

 You can also add a bit of black pepper if you’d like a bit more kick.

 What is Cheddar Powder?

 Cheddar powder is essentially dehydrated cheddar cheese that can be reconstituted to make cheese sauces like you see with the cheese dipping sauce or used as a dry seasoning on fries or popcorn.
 I love the stuff and use it in all kinds of recipes on my blog.

 You might be able to find this ingredient in some stores, but I order mine from Amazon.
 I have both products I use on my Amazon shopping list, if you’re interested.
 If you wanted to pick something up in your local grocery store, you could probably find the cheddar popcorn seasoning Matt from Cheat Day Design used to make his spicy Doritos french fries.